rajahir01/MicroServices/README.md

 The main objective of the project is to develop a serverless architecture using Azure Functions that periodically fetches questions from the Stack Overflow API based on specified criteria.
 The retrieved questions are then formatted and posted to a designated Slack channel, allowing team members or community members to stay up-to-date with the latest inquiries and contribute their expertise.

 This approach can be enhanced to target specific tech groups and effectively cope with queries and updates.
 Here are some potential enhancements for future development:
 Customized Filtering and Tagging:
-Tech Group Integration:
+### Tech Group Integration
-Personalized Recommendations:
+### Personalized Recommendations
-Sentiment Analysis and Feedback:
+### Sentiment Analysis and Feedback
-Interactive Chatbot Integration:
+### Interactive Chatbot Integration

-##End Result
+# End Result

 ![Slack](https://github.com/rajahir01/MicroServices/assets/66768536/ccd6b7bf-65e0-4187-8cd1-a58b58fdb27f)